During 2019 and into 2020 ADAS plans were developed to enable the village planting schemes to become more sustainable.

 In summary our plan reflects the needs of the village and sustainability drivers by:

-- create sensory planting scheme for the Lord Combermere beds that are normally planted with summer bedding plants – This is now nearing completion
+- Create sensory planting scheme for the Lord Combermere beds that are normally planted with summer bedding plants

-- create alpine flower bed at the village sign at Tollgate drive that are normally planted with summer bedding plants – work started but halted due to lockdown
+- Create alpine flower bed at the village sign at Tollgate drive and Little Heath that are normally planted with summer bedding plants

-- use granite setts recovered from the aforementioned village sign beds to replace the wooden part of the millennium bed wall at the car park entrance – not started
+- Used granite setts recovered from the aforementioned village sign bed to replace the wooden part of the millennium bed wall at the car park entrance

-- change the planting at the front of the Methodist Chapel as many plant have died through salt contamination from the road – 5 new troughs have been installed which were jointly funded by ADAS and the Chapel
+- Changed the planting at the front of the Methodist Chapel as many plant died through salt contamination from the road – 5 new troughs installed paid for by the Methodist Chapel and ADAS